bachelor-2014/report/v2/logging.md

 C++ program.
 We want the model to support the different target formats that we use now, and also support the possibilities of extending it in the future.
 Therefore it was natural to build the logging framework as a class structure, shown in figure \ref{fig:logging_class}.
-In our model we create an instance of the loggers needed for every component, allowing it to save the data that it uses to a supported format.
+We create an instance of the loggers needed for every component, allowing it to save the data that it uses to a supported format.
 A logger therefore is created with a specific component type and component name.
 The entry class is then used to create a new entry for saving and is parameterised with the specific type of data that needs to be saved.
 A logger takes a specific kind of entry and persists it.

-![Class diagram of the class responsible for loggin data.
+![Class diagram of the classes responsible for logging data.
 \label{fig:logging_class}](images/logging_class.png)

 <!-- Videologger, Imagelogger, filelogger-->
-In our current implementation we support three different logger types for logging video, images, and files respectively.
+In the current implementation we support three different logger types for logging video, images, and textual data respectively.
 Each of the loggers have different target formats and will treat the data differently.

 The video logger will continuously take and write entries with OpenCV images to